spice-h2020/SON/.github/ISSUE_TEMPLATE/story.md

 Provide one or more competency questions the ontology shall be able to answer.
 In case that you want to fill this later, please write (TODO).

+**Ontology/Ontology Design Patterns Relevant for the scenario**

+Suggest a list of ontologies or ontology design patterns that can be used for specifying the scenario.

 **SPARQL Questions**

 Provide one or more SPARQL queries that express the compentency questions.